Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

 To include the path to the .lib files, look for 'VC++ Directories' --> Library Directories.

-From there, just copy and paste the path where the .lib files are located as done with the header files
+From there, just copy and paste the path where the .lib files are located as done with the header files.
+For clarification-sake, I used the .lib files in the Win32 folder and used that PATH, and I highly recommend y'all do the same.

 ![image](https://user-images.githubusercontent.com/39348633/85937895-8658e280-b8cd-11ea-8a50-f33b79a0bc2f.png)